 Students are responsible for knowing and meeting the University’s graduation requirements in a specific degree program.
-Specific degree programs may require additional requirements beyond those listed here.
-Students should review their program’s listing within the Academic Programs section of this academic catalog and/or the program’s handbook, when applicable, to determine if there are any additional requirements.
 To qualify for any degree, the candidate must:

-- Meet the residency requirement of successfully earning a minimum of 30 credits with Bay Path;
+- Meet the residency requirement of successfully completing a minimum of two-thirds of the degree Bay Path University;

-- Achieve Bay Path’s minimum cumulative grade point average; and
+- Achieve Bay Path’s minimum cumulative grade point average for graduate students (3.0);

 - Complete the Graduation Application and Graduating Student Survey sent to prospective graduating students during their final academic year.